Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Retrospective Analysis

 \textbf{Data Collection.} Collecting smart contract transaction data---the verbose record of what each contract did---across many chains constitutes the most time-intensive aspect of performing a retrospective analysis.

 For each bridge, we collected deposit and withdrawal transactions for each of the blockchains it operates on (for the 21 chains we support) using commercial RPC services which charge for queries.
-We primarily used five commercial services,\footnote{ GetBlock, QuickNode, ChainStack, GoldRush, and Ankr.} as no single service supports all of the blockchains and functionality we need.
+We primarily used five commercial services (GetBlock, QuickNode, ChainStack, GoldRush, and Ankr.),\footnote{ GetBlock, QuickNode, ChainStack, GoldRush, and Ankr.} as no single service supports all of the blockchains and functionality we need.
 For each bridge and blockchain combination, by default we collected all of the historical transactions generated by its smart contracts from the genesis of its deployment to the end of November 2023 or the end of its life, whichever came first.

-The two exceptions to this rule are the Binance bridge, for which we limited data collection to a year (six months prior to its attack and six months after) because of the sheer volume of transactions over its lifetime (30 million transactions) and the Harmony bridge, whose contract was reused by another bridge (LayerZero) after its attack (since LayerZero was not attacked itself, we only consider transactions that were directly associated with Harmony).
+There are two exceptions to this rule.
+For the Binance bridge, we limited data collection to a year (six months prior to its attack and six months after) because of the sheer volume of transactions over its lifetime (30 million transactions) and the limited time available before the sunset of the Binance Beacon Chain.
+For the Harmony bridge, whose contract was reused by another bridge (LayerZero) after its attack (since LayerZero was not attacked itself, we only consider transactions that were part of Harmony).

 Figure~\ref{fig:bridge-timeline} illustrates these bridge lifetimes with each line starting at a given bridge's first transaction and ending with its last in our data set.
 Diamonds indicate the dates of individual attacks, emphasizing that many of the bridges closed shortly after their attacks.